ROCm/rocprofiler-compute/docs/how-to/profile/mode.rst

    ...

-To see a list of available hardware report blocks, use the ``--list-metrics`` option.
+To see a list of available hardware report blocks, use the ``--list-available-metrics`` option.

 .. code-block:: shell-session

-   $ rocprof-compute profile --list-metrics
+   $ rocprof-compute profile --list-available-metrics

                                     __                                       _
     _ __ ___   ___ _ __  _ __ ___  / _|       ___ ___  _ __ ___  _ __  _   _| |_ ___